 "Finally.
 The Superfriends are together again for the first time.
 And they even have their own Hall of Justice." - Shawn Bourdo

 The Cinema Sentries are having their own crossover event to cover the DC Superheroes four-part crossover event entitled "Invasion," running this week on the CW.
-It began (briefly) on Supergirl and formally started on The Flash.
+It began (briefly) on Supergirl and formally started on The Flash and continued on Arrow (sorta) and concluded on Legends of Tomorrow.
 Shawn Bourdo: Unlike last night's Supergirl, this one is an actual crossover.
 Like last night's Supergirl, it must be hard to watch these episodes if you don't follow all of the shows.
-Each show has had a pretty complex series of plots this season so far and they are playing into the continuity of the story.
-Cisco and Barry's tension is explained here but
+Each show has had a pretty complex series of plots this season so far and they are playing into the continuity

 "They called it 'Swear' because I swear it contained 13 minutes of actual storytelling." - Shawn